France: Return of the king

 — Peter Noam, a student and member of the Jeune Communist du Nord, tells me.

 Interestingly, however, many universities know how to counteract student self-organization.
-The university administration often preemptively decides to switch courses to distance learning.
+The university administration typically preemptively decides to switch courses to distance learning.
 Thus depriving students involved in resistance to reform of contact with their peers.

 Lille, 28 March 2023.

 The course of the vote of no confidence on 20 March shows that the Macronist government is treading on increasingly fragile ice.
-When it came to no confidence vote, both left-wing and extreme right factions wanted Elisabeth Borne’s departure as Prime Minister.
-The motion got also the votes from a centrist club of Libertés, indépendants, outre-mer et territoires (LIOT) club and 19 representatives of the more moderately right-wing Republicans.
+When it came to a no confidence vote, both left-wing and extreme right factions wanted Elisabeth Borne’s departure as Prime Minister.
+The motion also got the votes from a centrist club of Libertés, indépendants, outre-mer et territoires (LIOT) club and 19 representatives of the more moderately right-wing Republicans.
 The latter rebelled against the recommendation of their own club’s leadership to reject the vote.
 It was an unexpected turn of events, confirming that there is growing discontent among center and center-right MPs over the autocratic actions of Macron and Prime Minister Borne.

-– It is primarily about the use of Article 49.3 of the French Constitution, cutting off parliamentary debate whenever those in power are unsure of the final outcome.
+It is primarily about the use of Article 49.3 of the French Constitution, cutting off parliamentary debate whenever those in power are unsure of the outcome.
 Some representatives of the right have come to believe that Macron’s ostentatious disregard for the voice of the people will ultimately end in disaster for this political camp.
-This sentiment was expressed during the debate on 20 March by Olivier Marleix, a Republican, who accused the president of narcissism, disregard for anyone’s opinion and said that if Macron does not change his behavior, this parliament will not make it to the end of its term.
+This sentiment was expressed during the debate on 20 March by Olivier Marleix, a Republican, who accused the president of narcissism, disregard for anyone’s opinion and said that if Macron does not change his behaviour, this parliament will not make it to the end of its term.

 — adds Malgorzata Kulbaczewska-Figat.